uncovery/unc_gallery/readme.txt

 = Uninstall =

-Please note that while deactivating the plugin has no bad consequences, deleting it will also delete all uploaded photos from the server!
+Please note that while deactivating the plugin has no bad consequences, deleting it will also delete all uploaded photos from the server if you don't set the proper admin option!

 == Screenshots ==